How to Check a Square for 90°

 The combination square was invented by Laroy S Starrett.
 Starrett is more known for it’s hole saws these days.
 This is a popular option that is used by woodworkers, construction and metalworking.

 A reasonably affordable tool that is an asset to any toolkit.
-But like any tool that is in poor usable condition a abused or bad tool is fake security.
+But like any tool that is in poor usable condition that is abused or a bad tool is fake security.

 Testing such a tool is easy and should be completed every so often.
 This process will give you reasurance that the tool is at right angles.